eile/devsummit-2019-3D-jsapi/presentations/3d-maps-with-the-arcgis-js-api-beyond-the-basics/presentation.md

 <!-- .slide: data-background="images/bg-2.png" -->

-### Data Preparation

-- Publish in Scene SpatialReference to avoid reprojection
+### Memory and Quality

+- Reduce number of layers
-- In ArcGIS Online layer Item Settings:
+  - In particular Map Tile Layers
-  - Tick the checkbox for Optimize Layer Drawings
+  - Combine Data into a single Layer
+- Textured SceneLayers use more than non-textured
+- Edges
-  - Rebuild Spatial Index
+- Graphics
-  - Set the Cache Control to 1 hour
+- API will reduce quality under Memory Pressure

 ---